bitrise-io/envman/README.md

 `envman` will run the command you specify with the environments found in its environment store.

+First, run `envman init` to create an empty `.envstore.yml` file in the current directory.
-When you add a new key-value pair with `envman add` it stores the key and value in an `.envstore` file in the current directory (this can be changed), and when you call `envman run` the next time the environments in the `.envstore` file will be loaded for the command, and the command will be executed with an environment which includes the specified environment variables.
+Now when you add a new key-value pair with `envman add` it stores the key and value in an `.envstore.yml` file in the current directory (this can be changed), and when you call `envman run` the next time the environments in the `.envstore.yml` file will be loaded for the command, and the command will be executed with an environment which includes the specified environment variables.